- Guys have a hard time guessing what women like.

 I guess the point of this exercise is to simply keep men on their toes and never allow them to get the upper hand.

 While I'm on it, another part of the feminine mystique is the woman's purse.
 This is something I learned a long time ago not to go into as God only knows what you'll find in there, least of all something you're looking for.
 As I was growing up, my mother would ask me, "Just reach inside my purse and get me this or that."
-Of course I could never find what she wanted and, instead, learned to just retrieve the purse for her to look through.
+Of course I could never find "this or that" and, instead, learned to just retrieve the purse for her to look through.
 My wife is no different in this regards.

 Women store a lot of things in a purse, such as their wallet, cosmetics, memo pads, glasses, cigarettes, cell phones, menus, report cards (from the 1960's), broken items in need of repair, and other pieces of bricabrac.
 Actually, the purse is more of a footlocker than anything else, which makes me wonder why anyone would try to snatch a purse as they would get a hernia trying to do so and wouldn't be able to find anything in it even if they were successful.

 I also find it interesting how women have different sizes of purses; small dainty ones for social occasions, medium sizes for travel, or the "Big Mama" pack horses.
 Regardless of the size, they all manage to squeeze the same paraphernalia in them, which would even impress Harry Houdini.
 Regardless, I've learned to keep a safe distance away from women's purses and when asked to retrieve one, I treat it like a delicate Claymore mine.